klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 - To check if the state has changed, call [caver.rpc.klay.getFilterChanges](#caver-rpc-klay-getfilterchanges).
 - To obtain all logs matching the filter created by `newFilter`, call [caver.rpc.klay.getFilterLogs](#caver-rpc-klay-getfilterlogs).

-For detailed information about topic filters, please see [Klaytn Platform API - klay_newFilter](../../../../json-rpc/api-references/klay/filter.md#klay_newfilter).
+For detailed information about the topics in the filter object, please see [Klaytn Platform API - klay_newFilter](../../../../json-rpc/api-references/klay/filter.md#klay_newfilter).

 **Parameters**